 Like many other major Canadian cities, Toronto’s growing Bed Bug problem has forced many citizens to rely on Big Box retailers to find DIY pest control products.

 However many retailers are merely displaying Ant and Cockroach killer and saying it’s good for killing bed bugs, in some cases this can be true, however many of these products were never intended for Bed Bugs, or to be sprayed on soft sleeping surfaces like a mattress.

 In any circumstance when you are applying a pesticide indoors you want to be sure to follow the directions on the label very carefully, as this can make the difference between a single application and numerous.
 Another important feature to look for is that the spray is residual or leaves a residue, water-based chemicals will evaporate over time which loses effectiveness.
-One of the critical bonuses of using a product specifically intended for bed bugs is that it has detailed directions on how to target Bed Bugs favourite areas.
-For example, a product like “Better Than” Bed Bug Killer has detailed user instructions regarding the application and specific areas to focus on, such as boxspring plastic corner covers, mattress edges and tufts, along baseboards – the places where Bed bugs hide.
-They also contain alternate directions for Fleas, Flying insects etc. all with different application methods and critical points to be aware of.
+One of the critical bonuses of using a product specifically intended for bed bugs is that it has detailed directions on how to target Bed Bugs favorite areas.
+For example, a product like “Better Than” Bed Bug Killer has detailed user instructions regarding the application and specific areas to focus on, such as boxspring plastic corner covers, mattress edges, and Tufts, along baseboards – the places where Bed bugs hide.
+They also contain alternate directions for Fleas, Flying insects, etc. all with different application methods and critical points to be aware of.

 Killing bed bugs with over the counter products can often aggravate the situation and give people false hope for ridding their homes and business of Bed Bugs.
 A few decades ago people and pest control companies used DDT to kill bed bugs; it was cheap, extremely useful and unfortunately carcinogenic (Can cause certain types of Cancer).
 So after DDT was banned from use people began to see Bed Bugs emerge after almost 40 years of being wiped out.